SQLHorizons/T-SQL/indexes.md

 **Q:** How often must index maintenance occur?

 **A:** This depends on the data change within the table, best practices state that an index should be reorganised at 5% and rebuilt at 30% fragmentation.
-At Aviva standard jobs are deployed to monitor table fragmentation and take the necessary action, unless the business has opted to maintain this themselves.
+At organisation standard jobs are deployed to monitor table fragmentation and take the necessary action, unless the business has opted to maintain this themselves.

 **Q:** How long will index maintenance take?